 See especially S. Sharma, “Amir Khusraw and the genre of historical narratives in verse”, 112-18.

 I use here the term “auctor” in its accepted secular meaning deriving from Latin usage: “the juridical and the political intersect with the rhetorical and the literary in auctoritas, the quality by which the person who guaranteed a truth was deemed worthy of doing so.”
 The auctor is “a writer who is regarded as a master of his subject, or as providing reliable evidence, an authority”, and reference to whom will ratify a new text.
 See I. Ziolkovski, “Cultures of authority”, 426-32.
+See also A. Brunn (ed.), L’Auteur.

 C. van Ruymbeke,“Firdausi’s Dastan-i Khusrau va Shirin: not much of a love story!”, 125-47.
 See also Dj.
 Kahleghi-Motlagh, Women in the Shahnameh, 19-78, esp. number 16.